gdumani/background-gradients/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- This project was part of Microverse's curriculum in CSS/HTML learning program

 ## 📝 License